-All natures lovers must experience the beauty of the northeast’s changing seasons.
-The vibrant colors of the leaves mixed with a slight chill and warm cider is enough to make anyone giddy to pull our their plaid and travel to Pennsylvania, New York, or Connecticut.
+All nature lovers must experience the beauty of the northeast’s changing seasons.
+The vibrant colors of the leaves mixed with a slight chill and warm cider are enough to make anyone giddy to pull our their plaid and travel to Pennsylvania, New York, or Connecticut.
 Rent a cabin and make a week or weekend of it!

 *Senior Safety Travel Tip: Don’t hesitate to tell your innkeeper or hotel concierge your itinerary.
 Tell them where you’re going and when you expect to be back.
 Keep a cell phone on you at all times, along with your hotel and family contact information.

 Retirement should be some of the best years of your life!
 Open yourself up to new experiences and new possibilities.
 You’ve worked to build the world we live in, now it’s time to pick your head up and experience it.